About Asclera | Asclera®

 How satisfied are patients who use Asclera®?

-On average, 87% of clinical study patients were satisfied or very satisfied with their Asclera® treatment.2,3
+88% of clinical study patients were satisfied or very satisfied with their Asclera® treatment after 12 weeks.2,3

 How long is each Asclera® session?